anshi06/DevTinder/README.md

 - Add validator library and use it for email and password validations
 - Validate data in sign up api.
 - Login API.
+- Bcrypt for password store.
+- JWT Auth token create and verify.
+- Cookies set and recieved.